Content Writing is a challenging task.

 To be visible on the search engine, you’ll need to include keywords that your potential readers will type in the search engine box and also optimize your content around those keywords.

-Google keyword planner is a tool that helps you get low competition keywords which you can optimize your content around and rank high on the search engine results in little or no time.
+Google keyword planner is a tool that helps you get low competition keywords that you can optimize your content around and rank high on the search engine results in little or no time.

 Your article is incomplete without an eye-catching title that would capture the attention of your reader to read through to the end of the content.